Finding a puppy from a good breeder is no easy task.

 The Key Ones

 Health tests – different breeds are prone to different genetic conditions.
 Responsible breeders will be knowledgeable and open about potential health issues in their breed.
 They should be able to provide evidence of health testing and breeding from generations of dogs with clear histories.
 Certain breeds will be more prone to health issues so research thoroughly and be prepared for this if you choose a more susceptible breed.
-If you find a breeder who hasn't done all of the relevent health testing, you should be concerned about what other corners they are cutting
+Go onto your chosen breeds breed club website to discover which health tests are recommended for your chosen breed and look for these in puppy adverts.
+It's a very quick way to rule out 95% of puppy adverts.
+If there's no health testing, or very little compared to the recommended tests, you can rule out that breeder.
+If you find a breeder who hasn't done all of the relevant health testing, you should be concerned about what other corners they are cutting

 Health records – your puppy should have a record of vaccinations, flea and worm treatments, make sure the breeder is able to provide a history of this and all vet visits.
 Microchipping is now a legal requirement so never choose a puppy who hasn’t been chipped.
 And remember it’s illegal for puppies to leave the breeder before 8 weeks, a puppy being sold under this age is a huge red flag.